itsnotvahid/speech_transformer/README.md

 implention of speech recognition with pytorch

-custom dataset is designed for modified [LJSPEECH](https://keithito.com/LJ-Speech-Dataset/)
+custom dataset is designed for my version of csv processed [LJSPEECH](https://keithito.com/LJ-Speech-Dataset/)

 used encoder-decoder structure with cross entropy: